TeleHealth Virtual Office Visits

 Frequently Asked Questions

 1. Does my insurance cover the cost of a TeleHealth visit?
 Most insurances do not provide coverage for TeleHealth visits, and by agreeing to the terms of services, you are acknowledging that the service that you are being provided will not be billed to your insurance; you are responsible for the full cost of the TeleHealth visit.
+If you would like a copy of your bill to submit to your insurance, please contact the office.

 2. How much does a TeleHealth visit cost?
 The cost of a visit is currently $65.